bldl/emplace-spidermonkey/README.md

 ### interpretation of the `Map.prototype.emplace` specification

 The ESCMAScript262 specification text can look intitmidating at first glance.
 Before starting the implementation, you should try to get a rough understanding of what each line in the spec means.
-Write sudo code, sentences or a combination.
+Write pseudo code, sentences or a combination.
 The goal is gain an overview of what we are trying to achieve.

 **Rewrite the spec in your own words**